PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 Key Takeaways

-• PIE = red/pink marks (blood vessels); PIH = brown marks (melanin); Melasma = hormonal patches
+• PIE = red/pink marks (blood vessels); PIH = brown marks (melanin); melasma = hormonal patches

-• Dark skin produces more melanin in response to ANY inflammation—gentleness is critical
+• Dark skin produces more melanin in response to ANY inflammation — gentleness is critical

-• PIH fades in 6-12 months; melasma requires lifelong sun protection and maintenance
+• PIH fades in 6-12 months; melasma requires lifelong sun protection

-• Avoid hydroquinone over 2%—can cause permanent darkening on melanin-rich skin
+• Avoid hydroquinone over 2% — can cause permanent darkening on melanin-rich skin

 Why Melanin-Rich Skin Gets Hyperpigmentation More Easily

-Melanin-rich skin (Fitzpatrick types IV-VI) contains more active melanocytes—the cells that produce pigment.
-When skin experiences any trauma, inflammation, or irritation, these melanocytes go into overdrive.
-This protective response helped ancestors survive UV exposure but creates visible dark marks today.
+Melanin-rich skin (Fitzpatrick types IV-VI) contains more active pigment-producing cells.
+When skin experiences any trauma or irritation, these cells go into overdrive.

-🔬 The Turmeric Science
+The Turmeric Science

 How to Identify Your Hyperpigmentation Type